 All of this will be for nothing if you lose focus on what matters to you.
 Visualize the life you want or the person you want to be, and keep it at the forefront of your mind.

 Put sticky notes on your bathroom mirror.
 Ask a friend to keep asking you about your progress.
 You could even put checkpoints on your calendar for the next few years.

-Do whatever you need to do to stay the course and keep living a more intentional life.
+Do whatever you need to stay the course and live more intentionally.

-Most importantly, keep your eyes ahead on the life you want to live, or you’ll end up living one you never intended.
+Most importantly, keep your eyes on the life you want, or you’ll end up living one you never intended.

-When you mow your lawn, you can see where you’ve been, and therefore where you need to go, by following the lines in the grass.
+When you mow your lawn, you can see where you’ve been and, therefore, where you need to go by following the lines in the grass.
 But if your lawn is anything like mine…dry, sparse, full of weeds and dead spots where the dog peed…it’s harder to see which way to go unless you look 10 feet ahead.
-Then, you can faintly make out the line that you need to follow.
-You will need to use some serious focus to not lose sight of that line.
+Then, you can faintly identify the line you need to follow.
+You will need to focus seriously to avoid losing sight of that line.

-Just like in life, if you lose focus on which way to go, you will likely have to back track to get the spots you missed.
-Going off track isn’t the end of the world, but it will take more time and more energy to go back and clean up your mistakes, change old habits, or realign your priorities.
+Like in life, if you lose focus on which way to go, you will likely have to backtrack to get the missed spots.
+Going off track isn’t the end of the world, but it will take more time and energy to clean up your mistakes, change old habits, or realign your priorities.